editnori/Ctakes_USD/docs/DICTIONARIES.md

 ## Which Dictionary is Used?

 In our pipelines, exactly one dictionary is used per run: the one specified by the (sanitized) dictionary XML passed to Piper.
 The HSQL files behind it are the fast rare‑word index.
-Alternative setups (UMLS JDBC or YTEX) are options you can switch to; they are not active in the current WSD smoke pipeline.
+Alternative setups (UMLS JDBC or YTEX) are options you can switch to.

 ## Report Columns and Sources

-Workbook (`report.xml`) sheets:
+Workbook sheets:
 - Overview: run timings and file paths (plus XMI document count) and high-level metrics.
 - Modules: exact `load`/`add` lines from the `.piper` file.
 - Clinical Concepts: chosen concept per mention (post-WSD) with fields consolidated: Section, Semantic Group/Type, Type, Polarity/Confidence/Assertion flags, CandidateCount/Disambiguated, CUI/TUI/PreferredText/CodingScheme/ConceptScore, Candidates, Text.